srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/14-Manage access with RBAC.md

 # Lab 14 - Manage access with RBAC

+### Lab overview

 In this walkthrough, we will assign roles and view activity logs.

-## Objectives
+## Lab objectives

 In this lab, you will complete the following tasks: